Vyral/base-template/_posts/2019-04-12-the-5-things-you-should-know-about-new-home-construction.md

 ---
 layout: post
-title: The 5 Things You Should Know About New Home Construction
+title: The 5 Things You Should Know About New Construction Homes
 date: 2019-04-12 14:35:56
 tags:
   - Home Buyer Tips